What Is A 30/35 Grade

 • F (Below 60%): Failing

 Based on the 85.71% equivalent, a 30/35 score would generally be considered a "B" or "Good" grade in most grading systems.
-However, this is only a guideline, and the actual letter grade might differ depending on the specific grading rubric.
+Still, this is only a guideline, and the actual letter grade might differ depending on the specific grading rubric.

 Interpreting the Grade: What Does it Really Mean?